lunamidori5/Midori-AI/content/_index.md

 ## Assistance for AI setup:

 We offer comprehensive support for setting up programs like [LocalAI](https://github.com/mudler/LocalAI) and [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm).
 These programs provide user-friendly interfaces and tools to easily set up and manage AI models on local machines.
-Our support includes documentation, tutorials, troubleshooting assistance, and a dedicated community forum where users can share their experiences and seek help from our team.
+Our support includes documentation, tutorials, troubleshooting assistance, and a community discord where users can share their experiences and seek help from our team.

 ## AI Development: